abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 > The Resource Owner Password flow allows for the exchanging of the username and password of a user for an access token.
 When using the resource owner password credentials grant, the user provides the credentials (username and password) directly to the application.

-Thanks to that you can login by providing a username and password from an External Login Provider.
+Now, you can login by entering a username and password from an OAuth server.

-*Example: Use OAuth external login provider with Keycloak*
+Example: Use OAuth external login provider with Keycloak:

 ![](./oauth-external-provider.gif)